 Obfuscating Disability: Sharon in Season 9 said that she had a bad back and this was why she couldn't win an endurance challenge.
 Later in the season, she said that her biggest lie in the game was that she had a bad back.

 Obvious Rule Patch: Season 4 switched to a Jury-of-7 vote with the jury sequestered after Season 3, wherein Lisa won by a 9-1 vote to Danielle.
-Mostcontestants changed their votes because of rude or insulting comments Danielle said about them in the dairy room.
+Part of the reason why most contestants voted for Lisa because of rude or insulting comments Danielle said about them in the diary room.
 To be fair, Danielle knew the rules going in the game; but some felt this was a bit unfair.

 The Six-Fingered plan in Season 5.
 It was a really really clever use of the rules to put someone on the block (and subsequently evict them) without even giving them a chance to defend themselves.
 However, after Season 6, the rules were changed so the players would draw names out of a hat or a wheeland could only pick if they drew the "Houseguests' choice" token.
 This helped keep the shows from becoming too predictable since it was actually very easy to do.